CoenKonings/study-program-selection-tool/README.md

 `/study-programs/{id}/`: Used to retrieve a specific study program.

-`/nodes/`: Used to retrieve all nodes and their associated questions.
+`/nodes/`: Used to retrieve all nodes and their associated questions, answers and/or study programs.

-`/nodes/{id}/`: Used to retrieve a specific node and its associated question.
+`/nodes/{id}/`: Used to retrieve a specific node and its associated question, answers and/or study program.

-`/nodes/{id}/responses/`: Used to retrieve all responses to the question associated with a specific node.

 `/criteria/`: Used to retrieve all criteria.